 Red Flag #3: Fluctuating Labor Hours and Overtime Spikes

 Schedules swing wildly: idle Tuesdays, 12-hour Fridays.
 Overtime eats 20-30% of payroll without output gains.
 Signals unclear demand forecasting, no cross-training, or reactive staffing.
+Research shows that scheduling decisions alone drain $200K+ annually through overtime, coverage gaps, and administrative overhead.

 Red Flag #4: High Employee Turnover in Key Roles